Earned and Honorary Degrees

-PhD University of Nevada, Reno, English—Literature & Environment
+PhD English—Literature & Environment, University of Nevada, Reno

-MA Northern Michigan University, English—Literature & Creative Writing
+MA English—Literature & Creative Writing, Northern Michigan University

 I grew up in Michigan with a passion for books and creative writing.
 Seeking to reconcile those interests with my growing concerns over anthropogenic climate change and related environmental degradation, I found a home in the field of ecocriticism.
 I believe literature and culture have significant roles to play in imagining and pursuing sustainable futures in the Great Lakes region and beyond.